ring-lang/ring/README.md

 (7) Adding 60,000 items to the ListWidget in GUI applications

-(8) Executing 3000 search operation using linear search in a list contains 100,000 items, trying to find the last item (The worst case)
+(8) Executing 3000 search operations using linear search in a list contains 100,000 items, trying to find the last item (The worst case)

 Also, when we need more speed we can use C/C++ extensions!